Responsible Gambling Guide for Aussies

 Problem Gambling Support

 There are options provided to Aussies that can help right away if you think you or anyone you know may be experiencing a gambling addiction.
-Among these options are specialised counselling services, psychological support programs, and recommendations for self-monitoring and limiting participation in games.
+Among these options are specialized counseling services, psychological support programs, and recommendations for self-monitoring and limiting gaming participation.

 An online support service to help people struggling with a gambling problem.
-Open 24/7, offers counselling and digital recovery resources.
+Open 24/7, it offers counseling and digital recovery resources.

-Australian support service providing help for gambling problems, including counselling, education and self-referral resources.
+Australian support service provides help for gambling problems, including counseling, education, and self-referral resources.

-Nationwide organisation providing crisis intervention and suicide prevention.
-Help available by phone and online.
+The nationwide organization provides crisis intervention and suicide prevention.
+Help is available by phone and online.

 Gamblers Anonymous Australia site, supporting meetings around the country and online to help people overcome gambling addiction.